Ski Gear Review: LINE, K2, MARKER | Edited by Mikiya Tanno

 Touring: ★★★★☆

-Can be used throughout the season in any snow conditions, from the beginning of the season to the spring season.
+Used throughout the season, from the beginning of the season to the spring season, in any snow conditions.

 ●Review

-LINE Skis, a model that is like a cross between the VISION model and the BLADE model.
-It's like the metal technology used in the BLADE has been incorporated into the VISION.
+LINE Skis: This model is like a combination of the VISION and BLADE models.
+Imagine the metal technology used in the BLADE being incorporated into the VISION.
+A

-A freeride model that can handle any condition, from powder to hard pack.
-It has good power transmission and is recommended for skiers who want stability in any type of snow.
+freeride model that can handle any condition, from powder to hardpack.
+It has good power transfer and is recommended for skiers who want stability in any snow condition.

 Binding ① Review